michaeljsteel/NumBAT/README.md

 The current release of NumBAT can be found at [https://github.com/michaeljsteel/NumBAT](https://github.com/michaeljsteel/NumBAT).

-Current documentation is available at [ReadTheDocs](http://numbat-au.readthedocs.io/en/latest/) or in the `NumBAT.pdf` file in the root directory.
+Current documentation is available at [ReadTheDocs](http://numbat-au.readthedocs.io/en/latest/) or in the [pdf version](NumBAT.pdf) in the main directory.

 ## Installation